Search

 Background and Challenges of COVID-19

-COVID-19 is an infectious disease caused by a new strain of Coronavirus.
+Coronavirus is a virus that causes COVID-19, an infectious disease.
 ‘CO’ stands for corona, ‘VI’ for virus, and ‘D’ for disease.
 The COVID-19 pandemic outbreak drives the need to fight against an invisible threat that is challenging to detect and contain.

 The virus outbreak has posed critical challenges for public health, governments, and medical communities across the world.
 The use of emerging AI technology may help to contribute to the fight against the threat to the human population.